tonywied17/222-discord-bot/README.md

     npm install
     ```

+3. **Install Dependencies for the Frontend Dashboard**

+    Next, navigate to the `/dashboard/frontend` directory to install the frontend dependencies.

+    ```bash
+    cd dashboard/frontend
+    npm install
+    ```

+    After the installation is complete, you can return to the root directory by running `cd ../../`.

-3. **Create Environment Variables**
+4. **Create Environment Variables**

-    Before running the bot, you need to set up the required environment variables.
-Create a `.env` file in the root directory and include the following:
+    Before running the bot, the dashboard, and the backend, you need to set up the required environment variables.
+Create a `.env` file in the root directory for the bot's environment variables, another `.env` file inside `/dashboard/frontend` for the frontend's environment variables, and a third `.env` file within `/dashboard/backend` for the backend's environment variables.

+    **For the bot, in the root directory:**

     ```plaintext
     TOKEN=<Discord Application/Bot Token>